-Community Safety coordinates a range of activities in partnership with Avon and Somerset Police, Devon and Somerset Fire service, housing associations and other related partners to reduce crime and disorder and anti-social behaviour to make Somerset a safer place to live, work and visit.
+Community Safety coordinates a range of activities in partnership with Avon and Somerset Police, Devon and Somerset Fire service, housing associations, and other related partners.
+This is to reduce crime and disorder and anti-social behaviour to make Somerset a safer place to live, work and visit.

 Community Safety Partnership

 Under section 17 of the Crime and Disorder Act 1998, all Local Authorities have a legal duty to do all they can to reduce crime and disorder.